TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/troubleshooting.md

 toc: false
 ---

-Here you may find some instructions on how to troubleshoot the most common problems when setting up that port of RepRapFirmware for LPC and STM32.
+Here you may find some instructions on how to troubleshoot the most common problems when setting up this port of RepRapFirmware for LPC and STM32.

 ## Board flashing issues